ncbi/cxx-toolkit/pages/ch_ser.md

 In case (4) above, the type information is used independent of any actual object instances.

-<a name="ch_ser.typeinfo.html_ctypeinfo_ref"></a>

-#### Type and Object specific info

 The NCBI C++ Toolkit uses two classes to support these requirements:

 -   **Type information classes** (base class [CTypeInfo](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCTypeInfo.html)) are intended for internal usage only, and they encode information about a type, devoid of any instances of that type.
 This information includes the class layout, inheritance relations, external alias, and various other attributes such as size, which are independent of specific instances.
 Each data member of a class also has its own type information.
 Thus, in addition to providing information relevant to the member's occurrence in the class (e.g. the member name and offset), the type information for a `class` must also provide access to the type information for each of its `members`.
-Limited type information is also available for types other than classes, such as primitive data types, enumerations, containers, and pointers.
-For example, the type information for a primitive type specifies that it is an ***int, float,*** or ***char***, etc., and whether or not that element is signed.
 Enumerations are a special kind of primitive type, whose type information specifies its enumeration values and named elements.
 Type information for containers specifies both the type of container and the type of elements that it holds.

 -   [Object information classes](#ch_ser.typeinfo.html_cobjinfo) (base class [CObjectTypeInfo](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/classCObjectTypeInfo.html)) include a pointer to the type information as well as a pointer to the object ***instance***, and provide a safe interface to that object.
 In situations where type information is used independent of any concrete object, the object information class simply serves as a wrapper to a type information object.
 Where access to an object instance is required, the object pointer provides direct access to the correctly type-cast instance, and the interface provides methods to access and/or modify the object itself or members of that object.

 The C++ Toolkit stores the type information outside any instances of that type, in a statically created ***CTypeInfo*** object.
 For class objects, this ***CTypeInfo*** object can be accessed by all instances of the class via a static [GetTypeInfo()](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=GetTypeInfo) class method.
-Similarly, for primitive types and other constructs that have no way of associating methods with them per se, a static globally defined ***GetTypeInfoXxx()*** function is used to access a static ***CTypeInfo*** object.
-(The *Xxx* suffix is used here to indicate that a globally unique name is generated for the function).

 All of the automatically generated classes and constructs defined in the C++ Toolkit's [objects/](https://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/objects) directory already have static ***GetTypeInfo()*** functions implemented for them.
 In order to make type information about `user-defined` classes and elements also accessible, you will need to implement static ***GetTypeInfo()*** functions for these constructs.
-A number of pre-processor macros are available to support this activity, and are described in the section on [User-defined Type Information](#ch_ser.usrtypeinfo.html).

 Type information is often needed when the object itself has been passed anonymously, or as a pointer to its parent class.
 In this case, it is not possible to invoke the ***GetTypeInfo()*** method directly, as the object's exact type is unknown.
 Using a `<static_cast>` operator to enable the member function is also unsafe, as it may open the door to incorrectly associating an object's pointer with the wrong type information.
 For these reasons, the ***CTypeInfo*** class is intended for internal usage only, and it is the [CObjectTypeInfo](#ch_ser.typeinfo.html_cobjinfo) classes that provide a more safe and friendly user interface to type information.

-<a name="ch_ser.typeinfo.html_motivation"></a>

-### Motivation

-We use a simple example to help motivate the use of this `type` and `object` information model.
-Let us suppose that we would like to have a generic function ***LoadObject()***, which can populate an object using data read from a flat file.
-For example, we might like to have:

-    bool LoadObject(Object& myObj, istream& is);

-where **`myObj`** is an instance of some subclass of ***Object***.
-Assuming that the text in the file is of the form:

-    MemberName1 value1
-    MemberName5 value5
-    MemberName2 value2
-    :

-we would like to find the corresponding data member in **`myObj`** for each **`MemberName`**, and set that data member's value accordingly.
-Unfortunately, **`myObj`** cannot directly supply any useful type information, as the member names we seek are for a specific subclass of ***Object***.
-Now suppose that we have an appropriate type information object available for **`myObj`**, and consider how this might be used:

-    bool LoadObject(TypeInfo& info, Object& myObj, istream& is) {
-        string myName, myValue;

-        while ( !is.eof() ) {
-            is >> myName >> myValue;
-            void* member = FindMember(info, myObj, myName);
-            AssignValue(member, myValue);
-        }
-    }

-Here, we assume that our type information object, **`info`**, stores information about the memory offset of each data member in **`myObj`**, and that such information can be retrieved using some sort of identifying member name such as **`myName`**.
-This is not too difficult to imagine, and indeed, this is exactly the type of information and facility provided by the C++ Toolkit's type information classes.
-The ***FindMember()*** function just needs to return a ***void*** pointer to the appropriate location in memory.
-The ***AssignValue()*** function presents a much greater challenge however, as its two sole arguments are a ***void*** pointer and a ***string***.
-This would be fine if the data member was indeed a ***void*** pointer, and a ***string*** value was acceptable.
-In general this is not the case, and stronger methods are clearly needed.

-In particular, for each data member encountered, we need to retrieve the type of that member as well as its location in memory, so as to process **`myValue`** appropriately before assigning it.
-In addition, we need safer mechanisms for making such "untyped" assignments.
-Ideally, we would like a ***FindMember()*** function that returns a correctly cast pointer to that data member, along with its associated type information.
-This is what the [object information classes](#ch_ser.usrtypeinfo.html_class_ref) provide - a pointer to the object instance as well as a pointer to its static `type` information.
-The interface to the ***object*** information class also provides a number of methods such as ***GetClassMember(), GetTypeFamily(), SetPrimitiveValue()***, etc., to support the type of activity described above.

 <a name="ch_ser.typeinfo.html_cobjinfo"></a>